hddm-devs/hddm/docs/howto.rst

 There are two ways to code subject responses placed in the 'response' column in your data file.
-You can either use
-{\it accuracy-coding}, where 1's and 0's correspond to correct and error trials, or you can use {\it stimulus-coding}, where 1's and 0's correspond to the choice (e.g. categorization of the stimulus).
+You can either use *accuracy-coding*, where 1's and 0's correspond to correct and error trials, or you can use *stimulus-coding*, where 1's and 0's correspond to the choice (e.g. categorization of the stimulus).
 HDDM interprets 0 and 1 responses as lower and upper boundary responses, respectively, so in principle either of these schemes is valid.

 In most cases it is more direct to use accuracy coding because the sign and magnitude of estimated drift-rate will be directly